piotrmurach/tty-command/README.md

   * stdout bytes
   * stderr bytes

+If the error output is very long, the stderr may contain only a prefix, number of omitted bytes and suffix.

 ### 2.2 Run!

 If you expect a command to fail occasionally, use `run!` instead.
 Then you can detect failures and respond appropriately.
 For example: